Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: Abstract

 \section{Abstract}

-As LHC Run 2 enters full steam, it may be time to reflect and make sure we have gotten everything right with Run 1 data.
 The 125 GeV boson is quite consistent with the Higgs boson of the Standard Model (SM), but there is a challenge from Anderson whether this particle is in the Lagrangian.
-The combined analysis of ATLAS and CMS claims 5.4$\sigma$ measurement of vector boson fusion (VBF) production that is consistent with SM, which seemingly refutes Anderson.
-We caution, however, that VBF measurement is too important to be imprudent in any way, and gluon-gluon fusion with similar tag jets must be \emph{measured} concurrently, which can be achieved at LHC Run 2.
-Only then can we truly test the dilaton possibility, the pseudo-Goldstone boson of scale invariance violation.
-We illustrate electroweak symmetry breaking by dynamical mass generation of a sequential quark doublet $Q$ via its ultrastrong Yukawa coupling, and argue how this might be consistent with a 125 GeV dilaton, ${\cal D}$.
-The ultraheavy $2m_Q \gtrsim 4$--5 TeV scale explains the absence of New Physics so far, but the mass generation mechanism shields us from the UV theory for the strong Yukawa coupling.
-Collider and flavor physics implications are briefly touched upon. \begin{description} \item[PACS numbers] 11.15.Ex 12.15.Ff 14.65.Jk 14.80.-j \end{description}
+As LHC Run 2 takes its final year of running, we ought to reflect and make sure we have gotten everything right.
+The ATLAS and CMS combined Run 1 analysis claims 5.4$\sigma$ measurement of vector boson fusion (VBF) production that is consistent with SM, which seemingly refutes Anderson.
+However, to verify the source of electroweak symmetry breaking (EWSB), we caution that VBF measurement is too important for us to be imprudent in any way, and gluon-gluon fusion (ggF) with similar tag jets must be simultaneously \emph{measured}, which should be achievable at LHC Run 2.
+The point is to truly test the dilaton possibility, the pseudo-Goldstone boson of scale invariance violation.
+We illustrate EWSB by dynamical mass generation of a sequential quark doublet $Q$ via its ultrastrong Yukawa coupling, and argue how this might be consistent with a 125 GeV dilaton, ${\cal D}$.
+The ultraheavy $2m_Q \gtrsim 4$--5 TeV scale explains the absence of New Physics so far, while the mass generation mechanism shields us from the UV theory for the strong Yukawa coupling.
+Collider and flavor physics implications are briefly touched upon.
+Current Run 2 analyses show correlations between the ggF and VBF measurements, but the newly observed $t\bar tH$ production at LHC poses a challenge.